Bellwright: How to Find Key Locations on the Map – Route Guide

 How to read the Bellwright map without wasting trips

-• Whispering Pines / Whispering Ponds is the central early-to-midgame build anchor.
+• Whispering Ponds is the central early-to-midgame build anchor.

-• Cragshire helps orient the Redwood Forest side of the late-game map.
+• Cragshire orients the Redwood Forest fortress site.

-• Horndean and the Brigand Prison frame the Cottonwood Meadows approach in the deep south.
+• Horndean and the Brigands Prison frame the Cottonwood Meadows approach in the deep south.

 Resource locations players search for most

-• Farm peat and moss together when possible so the trip pays for itself.
+• Harvest peat and moss together so the run pays for itself.

 South of Blackridgepool: iron, granite, and cotton